Inspired by a Children’s Poem, Giopato & Coombes’ Milan Exhibition Took Visitors on a Journey Through Memory

 More

-A weekly Saturday recap to share with you our favorite links, discovered, exhibitions, and more from the past seven days.
-This week: a Wes Anderson-esque LA bottle shop (above), an innovative plant holder, and a majorly chic Stockholm gallery reopening.
+A weekly Saturday recap to share with you our favorite links, discoveries, exhibitions, and more from the past seven days.
+This week: A conceptual fashion space hidden in a Tashkent street market, joyful ceramic candleholders shaped like sardines and bananas, and a new collection of lamps inspired by the Triadic Ballet.

 More